 In 2011 I graduated from art academy Minerva in Groningen.
 It's been a while but I never presented the work well afterwards.
 I wanted to include this in my projects, because it was a bigger project where I chose the topic and way of illustrating it myself.

 I've always been amazed by the starry sky.
-Being brought up on the countryside (Dwingeloo), it meant we had a clear view of the sky whenever there weren't any clouds in the dark.
-I've got a telescope as a teenager and I loved visiting our local planetarium (until it closed unfortunately).
+Being raised on the countryside (Dwingeloo), meant we had a clear view of the sky whenever there weren't any clouds in the dark.
+I received a telescope as a teenager and I loved visiting our local planetarium (until it closed unfortunately, but there's still a small science hub called 'The Milkyway' left ).
 Later on I liked reading about it when we had sciences classes in school, of how the world came to be and how it is predicted to end, years from now.
 However, whatever I read or saw, often were just flat scientific renderings, with boring explanations.
-I thought thinking about the sky was rather poetic and asked for a more artistic expression.
+I thought thinking about the sky was rather poetic and asked for a more artistic expression than just star-maps.

-My plan was to have the art on the wall glow in the dark, however my grading teachers thought this was rather a childish approach and recommended me not to work with a 'dark' room, or a curtain of some kind.
+My plan was to have the art on the wall glow in the dark, however the teachers who planned to grade me thought this was rather a childish approach and recommended me not to work with a 'dark' room, or a curtain of some kind.
 Too bad because working with the pigment during the concepting/research part was really cool, and I still don't agree with my teachers reasoning.